My Experience in Math

 In the Classroom

-As a future elementary teacher part of my job will be to ensure that all youth have a well-rounded knowledge about the history of Indigenous and how important they are to Canada.
+As a future elementary teacher part of my job will be to ensure that all youth have a well-rounded knowledge about the history of Indigenous people and how important they are to Canada.
 As this is an awfully large and rather daunting topic for young children teaching about First Nations could be a difficult task.
 However, I hope to incorporate First Nations history into my classroom through children’s storybooks that explain this large topic in a way that even children can understand.
-After reading these stories children could make a craft representing something they learned about in the book, maybe making a teepee or dreamcatcher, or students could even attempt a small beading or weaving project.
-This craft could even be as simple as drawing a picture about what the story taught them, anything that helps the students visualize the story would be beneficial.
-I think that I will also do activities with students like orange shirt day and use videos to help them understand the reasons behind orange shirt day and why we wear our orange shirts on September 30th.
+After reading these stories I, as a teacher, could lead a conversation about what we learned.
+Then, depending on the age group, I would guide students in completing a research or small writing assignment to express what they learned.
+I plan to also participate in activities like orange shirt day and use videos to help my students understand the reasons behind orange shirt day and why we wear our orange shirts on September 30th.
 I also think that it would be extremely beneficial to invite an elder to the classroom to tell stories about their experiences and teach children about their culture.
-Elders could also even teach students a few words in their Native language to show the importance of the language.
-Teaching young elementary students about indigenous people is important because if this information is not taught properly students can create a prejudiced view of First Nations by listening to peers, media or even relatives leading to a misunderstanding of the true identity of Indigenous people.
+Elders could also teach students a few words in their Native language to show the importance of the language.
+Teaching young elementary students about indigenous peoples is important because if this information is not taught properly students can create a prejudiced view of First Nations by listening to peers, media or even relatives leading to a misunderstanding of the true identity of Indigenous people.